 All students in the College of Engineering are required to create and maintain an online portfolio on Portfolium to showcase their best work.
 Portfolium is a "cloud-based platform that empowers students with lifelong opportunities to capture, curate, and convert skills into job offers, while giving learning institutions and employers the tools they need to assess competencies and recruit talent."

 Students will post portions of their coursework to Portfolium as directed by their instructor.
 For example, a portfolio entry might be PDF of poster or presentation content, screenshots or a video demonstration of a software or hardware project, or even an entire source code repository.
 In addition to required portfolio entries, students are encouraged to post selected work to their portfolios throughout the year.

 Students will work with their faculty advisor to curate and refine their portfolios as they progress through the program.
 Students shall ensure that all portfolio entries are appropriate for public disclosure (i.e., they do not reveal key components of assignment solutions to current or future students).

-If you have specific physical, psychiatric, or learning disabilities and require accommodations, please contact the Disability Services Office as early as possible so that your learning needs can be appropriately met.
-For more information, go to ds.georgefox.edu or contact Rick Muthiah, Director of Learning Support Services (503-554-2314 or firstname.lastname@example.org).
+If you have specific physical, psychiatric, or learning disabilities and require accommodations, please contact the Disability & Accessibility Services as early as possible so that your learning needs can be appropriately met.
+For more information, go to georgefox.edu/das or contact email@example.com).

-The Academic Resource Center (ARC) on the Newberg campus provides all students with free writing consultation, academic coaching, and learning strategies (e.g., techniques to improve reading, note-taking, study, time management).
+The Academic Resource Center (ARC) on the Newberg campus provides all students with free writing consultation, academic coaching, and learning strategy review (e.g., techniques to improve reading, note-taking, study, time management).
 During the 2021 spring semester, the ARC is offering physically distanced, in-person appointments as well as virtual appointments over Zoom.
-The ARC, located in the Murdock Learning Resource Center (library), is open from 1:00–10:00 p.m., Monday through Thursday, and 12:00–4:00 p.m. on Friday.
-To schedule an appointment, go to the online schedule at arcschedule.georgefox.edu, call 503-554-2327, email email@example.com, or stop by the ARC.
+The ARC, located on the first floor of the Murdock Library, is open from 1:00–8:00 p.m., Monday through Thursday, and 12:00–4:00 p.m. on Friday.
+To schedule an in-person or virtual appointment, go to the online schedule at arcschedule.georgefox.edu, call 503-554-2327, email firstname.lastname@example.org, or stop by the ARC.
 Visit arc.georgefox.edu for information about ARC Consultants' areas of study, instructions for scheduling an appointment, learning tips, and a list of other tutoring options on campus.